How to Choose a Clean Plant Protein Powder?

 1) Free of Harmful and Allergenic Ingredients

-My first and most important criteria is that a protein powder should be free of any harmful ingredients.
+My first and most important criteria are that protein powder should be free of any harmful ingredients.
 Plix Plant Protein is guaranteed to be free of yucky ingredients that I avoid, and I feel great after taking it.

 It is also certified gluten-free, so it won’t cause any problems for those who are gluten intolerant.